 On the APIMatic Dashboard, click on Transform API.

-You can either Upload the API Specification file from your local system, or Specify the URL that points to the API specification file.
+You can either Upload the API Specification file (or .zip file for API merging) from your local system, or Specify the URL that points to the API specification file.
 In case of URLs, make sure that the URL must be a publicly accessible link - i.e. no localhost links or links hidden behind authentication.
 Select the desired Export Format from the dropdown menu and click on Convert.

 Once transformation is successful, the transformed file is automatically downloaded to your default download location with naming convention